 See the rest of the creative egg series right here.

 Posted March 11, 2013 45 Comments

-Read more from Easter, easter eggs, labels & prints by Victoria
+Read more from Easter, printables by Victoria

 Easter countdown eggs are the perfect excuse to make something pretty this month.
 Make a dozen of them for your kids, a friend, or even yourself, and enjoy an exciting 12 days counting down this spring.
 Paint the eggs in pretty hues and label each egg with a number or date.